MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/single-node-switchless.md

 For additional information, see [Configure QoS for a VM network adapter](/windows-server/networking/sdn/manage/configure-qos-for-tenant-vm-network-adapter).

-### Virtual Networks
+### Virtual networks

-Network Virtualization provides "virtual networks" (called a VM network) to virtual machines like how server virtualization (hypervisor) provides "virtual machines" to the operating system.
+Network virtualization provides "virtual networks" (called a VM network) to virtual machines like how server virtualization (hypervisor) provides virtual machines (Vms) to the operating system.
 Network virtualization decouples virtual networks from the physical network infrastructure and removes the constraints of VLAN and hierarchical IP address assignment from virtual machine provisioning.
 This flexibility makes it easy for customers to move to IaaS clouds and efficient for hosters and datacenter administrators to manage their infrastructure, while maintaining the necessary multi-tenant isolation, security requirements, and supporting overlapping Virtual Machine IP addresses.

 > [!NOTE]
-> This network isolation option is NOT enabled by default when deploying Azure Stack HCI and requires user to explicitly enable it during deployment.
+> This network isolation option is not enabled by default when deploying Azure Stack HCI and requires user to explicitly enable it during deployment.

 For additional information, see [Hyper-V Network Virtualization](/windows-server/networking/sdn/technologies/hyper-v-network-virtualization/hyper-v-network-virtualization).

 ## L3 networking services options

-### Virtual Networks peering
+### Virtual network peering

 Virtual network peering lets you connect two virtual networks seamlessly.
 Once peered, for connectivity purposes, the virtual networks appear as one.
 The benefits of using virtual network peering include: